Featured snippets are an important part of SEO.

 Paragraph

-This is the most common type of featured snippet, and it contains a summary of the answer in a paragraph format.
+This is the most common one, and it contains a summary of the answer in a paragraph format.

 Google often uses this kind of snippet to answer “what” questions.